my-commits/pl-test/README.md

 - Support of modern technologies: 9
 ### Total - 80
 ## C++
-- Ease of learning and community support: 2
+- Productivity and efficiency: 10
+- Convenience and speed of development: 6
+- Cross-platform: 8
+- Readability and simplicity of syntax: 5
-- Performance and scalability: 4
+- Community and ecosystem: 8
+- Safety: 6
-- Security and paradigm support: 3
+- Concurrency and multithreading support: 9
+- Compatibility with other languages: 9
-- Cross-platform and compatibility: 4
+- Stability and maturity: 9
+- Support of modern technologies: 8
-### Total - 13
+### Total - 78